Rights Of Employees And Workers

 Comprehensive legislative protections, as well as enforcement, monitoring and reporting mechanisms, are implemented to ensure workers are treated with respect and without discrimination.
 Measures also empower workers to report disputes and incidents of abuse confidentially.

-In November 2021, the late President HH Sheikh Khalifa bin Zayed Al Nahyan issued Federal Decree - Law No. 33, which governs employment relations in the private sector, granting workers the opportunity to take on temporary and flexible work, freelance jobs, condensed working hours, and shared jobs.
+In November 2021, the late President HH Sheikh Khalifa bin Zayed Al Nahyan issued Federal Decree - Law No. 33, which governs employment relations in the private sector, granting workers the opportunity to take on temporary and flexible work, freelance jobs, condensed working hours.

 The UAE is a signatory of nine International Labour Organization (ILO) conventions, including six of the 1998 Declaration on Fundamental Principles and Rights at Work.